Ponding

-Ponding is the (typically) unwanted pooling of water, typically on a flat roof or roadway.
+In civil engineering, ponding is the (typically) unwanted pooling of water, typically on a flat roof or roadway.
 Ponding water accelerates the deterioration of many materials, including seam adhesives in single-ply roof systems, steel equipment supports, and particularly roofing asphalt.
 On low-slope asphalt roofs, ponding water allows the oil solvent components of the asphalt to leach out and evaporate, leaving the roof membrane brittle and susceptible to cracking and leaking in the ponding location.
-The time taken for water to saturate a zone, usually from rainfall, causing a pond to form, is referred to as the "ponding time" or "time of ponding".
+The time taken for water to saturate a zone, usually from rainfall, causing a pond to form, is referred to as the "ponding time".

 Cause

 Most flat roof systems (properly called "low-slope roof systems") are designed with a slight pitch to shed water off the sides, usually into gutters, scuppers, internal drains, or a combination of these.
 When a scupper or drain is clogged or fails for other reasons, storm water tends to pool around that low area.
 Over time, with each passing storm, the weight of the storm water will deflect the structural system beyond the structure's bending point, thus allowing a bigger puddle to form.
 As a bigger puddle forms more weight is applied to the structural system causing more bending, allowing an even bigger puddle, then more weight, until the structure fails.